dokku/dokku/docs/configuration/nginx.md

 dokku nginx:set node-js-app bind-address-ipv6
 ```

-> Warning: Validation is not performed on either value.
+!!! warning "Validation is not performed on either value."

 Users with apps that contain a custom `nginx.conf.sigil` file will need to modify the files to respect the new `NGINX_BIND_ADDRESS_IPV4` and `NGINX_BIND_ADDRESS_IPV6` variables.

 ### HSTS Header

-> New as of 0.20.0
+!!! tip "New as of 0.20.0"

 If SSL certificates are present, HSTS will be automatically enabled.
 It can be toggled via `nginx:set`: